-For English and American Language (AmLa) Placement based on a placement test, the College utilizes the Assessment of Written English (AWE) to evaluate students’ writing skills.
-Most students are required to have their English competency assessed prior to registration.
+For English and American Language (AmLa) Placement based on a placement test, the College utilizes the English Writing Placement Test to evaluate students’ writing skills.
 Students will be given a writing prompt and the writing sample will be evaluated by at least two faculty members.
-Based on the faculty evaluation of the student’s writing skills, they are placed in one of the following categories:
+Based on the faculty evaluation of the student’s writing skills, along with additional measures, students are placed in the appropriate level of English writing.

 The College utilizes the Degrees of Reading Power (DRP) reading test to assess reading skills for students whose primary language in English.
 Based on the results of the reading test, the student will be placed in an appropriate reading course.
 Please be advised that the reading competency requirement for graduation can be met by attaining eligibility for READ 100.
 (For more information regarding the reading competency requirement, please see page ###.)
 Please note that there is no reading test for students who are non-native speakers of English.
 Reading course advice will be based on writing course placement.

 Students may repeat a test once every three months.
-Under certain extenuating circumstances and with approval of the Director of Assessment and Matriculation, a test may be repeated prior to the three-month limit.
+Under certain extenuating circumstances and with approval of the Director of Assessment and Matriculation, a student may retest prior to the three-month limit.

 Placement test scores are valid for two years from the date the test was taken.
 Eligibility based on test placement is not valid after the two-year period.
 Eligibility based on previous coursework does not expire.

 Math and reading test scores will be accepted from other colleges if that college uses the same test as Mt.
 SAC.
-Test scores from other college English tests are not accepted.
+English test scores from other colleges are not accepted.
 Mt.
 SAC does not accept placement granted at other colleges.